Kah0ona/re-roster/README.md

 # re-roster

-A [re-frame](https://github.com/Day8/re-frame) library that shows a week-roster, with an API to schedule things in.
+A ClojureScript, [re-frame](https://github.com/Day8/re-frame) based library that shows a week-roster, with an API to schedule things in.
 It doesn't have any dates, so it's not a full blown calendar, rather it's a roster.

 [See the demo](https://kah0ona.github.io/re-roster/demo/index.html)